A Comprehensive Guide to Sustainable Fabrics

 Materials that come from animals have varying levels of environmental impact related to the farming/ranching practices.
 Some sheep raising leads to land degradation, and raising cattle has significant environmental impacts, including deforestation and greenhouse gas emissions.

 Another important concern with animal products is ethical treatment, which is cause for some people to avoid buying any of these products altogether.
-Whether you fall into this camp or not, make it a priority to choose products that are transparent about animal welfare and are certified cruelty-free.
+If you choose to buy items made of these materials, make it a priority to choose products that are transparent about animal welfare and are certified cruelty-free by third party organizations.
 These certifications are by no means perfect, but are probably the best resources available to consumers.

 Down